nickjiang2378/test-time-registers/README.md

 </table>

 ## Evaluation
 Since the test-time registers and register neurons are native to the HuggingFace models above, we recommend using them for evaluation.
+Below we provide the instructions on how to reproduce results from our papers.

+<em>DINOv2 IN-1k Linear Probe:</em>